blend-os/website/docs/reference/configs/system.md

     - `BRANCH`: Your branch (usually `main` or `master`)

 *[git forge]: A git storage service like GitHub or GitLab

+If you're using a webserver, put all the files in one folder.
+Your `impl` URL is the URL to that folder.

 ## :material-folder-open: Custom repositories